astropy/halotools/halotools/mock_observables/pair_counters/readme.md

 ###Available Pair-counters
 * pairs.py, a brute force pair counter
-* cpairs.pyx, a brite force cython pair counter
+* cpairs.pyx, a brute force cython pair counter
 * kdpairs.py, uses ckdtree for pair counting operations
-* mpipairs.py, mpi implementation which uses ckdtree for pair counting operations
+* mpipairs.py, MPI implementation which uses ckdtree for pair counting operations, and requires openmpi library, and mpi4py package to be installed.

 ###Guidlines
 All of the pair counters included here should have the same form of input and output.